AdobeDocs/campaign-classic.en/help/delivery/using/control-message-content.md

 Certain ISPs check the validity of the sender address (**[!UICONTROL From]**) before accepting messages.
 A badly formed address may result in it being rejected by the receiving server.

-You must make sure a correct address is given at the instance level (menu **[!UICONTROL Tools > Advanced > Deployment assistant...]**) or in the most frequently-used scenarios.
+You must make sure a correct address is given at the instance level (menu **[!UICONTROL Tools > Advanced > deployment wizard...]**) or in the most frequently-used scenarios.

 For more on this, see [this page](defining-the-email-content.md).